How to Choose a Thesis Topic

 Find Good Thesis Topics from something that you are Passionate About

 When you decided to study a specific program in college, be it nursing or engineering, among others, there was that drive to advance your career in the niche.
-This can be of great help in finding a thesis topic that will not just impress the evaluation committee, but also catapult you further in your career.
+This can be of great help to find a topic that will not just impress the evaluation committee, but also catapult you further in your career.

-To use passion to get a great topic, think about the discussions and issues that you find most enthralling.
+To use passion to choose a topic, think about the discussions and issues that you find most enthralling.
 For example, you might have found some interesting subjects, thoughts, or discussions, and these can form a great topic and basis for your thesis.

 Note that once you get an interesting idea, it will need additional refining to make it more appealing and professional.
 For example, a student pursuing a course such as psychology might be passionate about cognitive development in children, but after refining the idea, it might look something such as “Differences in Cognitive Developments of Kids from Black and White Ethnicities: a Case Study of Texas.”

-The good thing about choosing a PhD thesis topic from something that you are passionate about is that you will not get bored midway.
+The good thing about choosing a topic for a PhD thesis from something that you are passionate about is that you will not get bored midway.
 Besides, you are likely to have ample resources for the subject having worked on it at some point, either through assignments or personal readings.

 How to Come Up with a Thesis Topic by Talking to People

 Notably, the best ideas are not always from geniuses working in isolation.
 However, knowledge can also arise from how you collaborate with people.
 Therefore, you should not feel bad for failing to come up with a topic of your own.
-Indeed, you should consider talking to people as one of the methods of choosing your thesis topic.
+Indeed, you should consider talking to people as one of the methods of choosing a topic for your thesis.

 Although you can talk to everyone around you for ideas, a better strategy is narrowing down to those in your discipline.
 For example, a nursing student might talk to his/her medical colleagues about potential areas and topics for his thesis.
 You can also talk to experts and professionals in your area to see what they have to say and identify possible gaps or questions in your niche.